Tradition in Transformation

 The Association of Patrons as Financial Guarantors

 Herbert von Karajan also developed a quite specific system of patronage: members of the Association of Patrons are given preference when ordering tickets.
 By joining the Association, one is given a purchase option on a subscription and also ensures that one’s regular places are reserved.
-Many of the more than 2,100 Patrons have been members since the very beginning, or have passed on this tradition to members of subsequent generations.
+Many of the approx. 2,000 Patrons have been members since the very beginning, or have passed on this tradition to members of subsequent generations.

 Right from the start, this financing model enabled Karajan to hold the Easter Festival without recourse to any public monies.
 Today, the Festival still attains an exceptional self-financing ratio of 88%.
 Besides ticket sales, the abovementioned donations from Patrons and sponsoring monies are also of special significance.

 Two subscriptions are offered, with four events each.
 Both are grouped around the two weekends of Holy Week.
 A subscription covers an opera performance, an orchestral concert and a choral concert, in each case conducted by the Artistic Director of the Festival, plus one orchestral concert conducted by a renowned guest.

 Besides these subscription events, the programme also features chamber music concerts, children’s concerts, introductory talks and other additional events.
 Since 2013, the Concert for Salzburg has also been on the programme, and it has already become well established and very popular.
 It is explicitly intended for the people of the region, and ticket prices are kept low.
 Since 2017, a chamber opera has been complementing the programme as the second musical theater production, focussing on a composition of the 20th or 21st century.